case-ev/watermelon/README.md

 ```bash
 sys/doc.sh
 ```
 which will build the documentation and do any pre/post-processing that might be necessary.
+You can also run `sys/doc.sh -s`, which will start a localhost server and allow you to view the documentation in your browser.